osg-htc/user-documentation/documentation/htc_workloads/specific_resources/retry-request-memory.md

 For example, using the submit file below, the initial job execution requests 2 GBs of memory.
-If the job exceeds this limit, HTCondor will place it on hold with the reason `memory usage exceeded request_memory`.
+If the job exceeds this limit, HTCondor will will evict the job with the reason `memory usage exceeded request_memory`.
-The job will then be automatically released, and the subsequent execution (and any further retries) will run with a memory limit of 6 GBs.
+The job will return to the queue to run again, and this time the execution (and any further retries) will run with a memory limit of 6 GBs.